thebespokepixel/time/readme.md

 ## About

-A convenience package for pulling together all the time modules I use into one place.
+A convenience package for pulling together a bunch of useful time modules into one place.

 Currently this includes: